-Even this little worm couldn't resist the bright red, juicy apple.
+Even the little worm in this apple cross stitch couldn't resist the bright red, juicy apple.
 What a perfect image to decorate a child's bib.
-And you won't believe how many styles there are to choose from.
+And you won't believe how many styles of bibs there are to choose from.

 They range from small, tie-on dribble bibs to large, pull-over bibs.
 Many have bands across the front, ready for stitching.
 Another style is soft terry with the entire, catch-every-spill pocket made from counted cross stitch fabric.
 Even the narrowest ones can accommodate these heart designs.